bazelbuild/rules_swift/doc/rules.md

 <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.licenses">licenses</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.restricted_to">restricted_to</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.tags">tags</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly">testonly</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.visibility">visibility</a>)
 </pre>

-Generates a Swift library from the gRPC services defined in protocol buffer sources.
+Generates a Swift library from gRPC services defined in protocol buffer sources.

 There should be one `swift_grpc_library` for any `proto_library` that defines services.
 A target based on this rule can be used as a dependency anywhere that a `swift_library` can be used.

 We recommend that `swift_grpc_library` targets be located in the same package as the `proto_library` and `swift_proto_library` targets they depend on.
 For more best practices around the use of Swift protocol buffer build rules, see the documentation for `swift_proto_library`.

 #### Defining Build Targets for Services

 Note that `swift_grpc_library` only generates the gRPC service interfaces (the `service` definitions) from the `.proto` files.
 Any messages defined in the same `.proto` file must be generated using a `swift_proto_library` target.
 Thus, the typical structure of a Swift gRPC library is similar to the following:

 ```python
 proto_library(